Customize Visual Studio Code

 A: We have extended the

-package.json to include the required fields for customisation and extension loading/distribution.
+package.json to include the required fields for customization and extension loading/distribution.
 We have an overview of the optional and mandatory sections of the extension manifest available.

 Q: Can a